haleyneiman/thruxdocs/docs/userguide/projectmanagement/issuancelog/index-issuance_log.rst

 The initial Base scheme is also known as the Base Issuance, and should be the primary working Branch.
 If a designer is asked to study an alternative option, create a Branch.
 Designers can switch between Branches as necessary.

-To create a Branch, open the Issuance Log on the right sidebar.
+To create a Branch, open the Team Explorer on the right sidebar.

 .. figure:: images/issuance_log_1.PNG
     :align: center